Manhattan Neighborhood Network Policies

 Student Cancellation of Course Enrollment

-MNN does not offer refunds for class enrollment.
-Students who wish to cancel their enrollment in a course must do so via email or in writing.
+MNN does not offer refunds or transfers for class enrollment.
+Students who wish to cancel their enrollment in a course must do so in writing via email.

 MNN Cancellation of Courses or Course Sessions